-- (1) Schedule 2 shall have effect to specify what is financial services business for the purposes of this Law.57 - (2) The States may amend Schedule 2 by Regulations, by adding, deleting, substituting or varying the description of any business.
+- (1) Schedule 2 shall have effect to specify what is financial services business for the purposes of this Law. - (2) The States may amend Schedule 2 by Regulations, by adding, deleting, substituting or varying the description of any business.

-37 Procedures to prevent and detect money laundering58
+37 Procedures to prevent and detect money laundering

-- (1) The Minister for External Relations shall, by Order, prescribe measures to be taken (including measures not to be taken) by persons who carry on financial services business, for the purposes of preventing and detecting money laundering.59

-- (1A) Without prejudice to the generality of paragraph (1), such measures may include

-- (a) identification procedures;

-- (b) record keeping procedures;

-- (c) internal reporting procedures; and

-- (d) training procedures,

-to be maintained by persons who carry on financial services business.60
+- (1) The Minister for External Relations and Financial Services, by Order, for the purposes of preventing and detecting money laundering - (a) must prescribe measures to be taken (including measures not to be taken) by persons who carry on financial services business; and - (b) may prescribe measures to be taken (including measures not to be taken) by persons, acting as trustees, who do not fall under sub-paragraph (a).
+133 - (1A) Without prejudice to the generality of paragraph (1), such measures may include - (a) identification procedures; - (b) record keeping procedures; - (c) internal reporting procedures; and - (d) training procedures, to be maintained by persons subject to the measures mentioned in paragraph (1)(a) or (b).
+134